about blood orange

 – from The Book of Questions, by Pablo Neruda

 blood orange is an experimental poetry tarot project edited by katie o’brien.
 Right now, the project lives online, publishing poems inspired by tarot cards until we reach a full deck — you can find out which cards have been published and which are still waiting for the right poem in our card index.
 The dream is to one day publish this project as a physical tarot deck of poetry.

 blood orange is committed to publishing radical and diverse works.
 We strongly encourage Indigenous folks, Black folks, racialized folks, transgender and nonbinary folks, Muslim and Jewish folks, disabled folks, poor folks, immigrants and refugees, queer folks, fat folks, and sex workers to submit here.
 We are unapologetically anti-cop, anti-military, and anti-capitalist.
 There will never be a cost to submitting work.
 For more information on how to submit, please check out our call for submissions.

 blood orange uses gender-inclusive language, taking inspiration from Noel Heimpel’s Numinous Tarot.
 This doesn’t mean that poems in this deck will be devoid of gender — rather, explorations and critiques of gender are welcome here.
-The titles of the cards have simply been un-gendered to leave more space for expansion and creativity.
+The titles of the cards have simply been un-gendered to leave more space for expansion, inclusion, and creativity.

 - Vivienne Wilson

 - Pam O’Brien